-One tried-and-true P2P fundraising campaign is the head shaving fundraiser, because it combines multiple aspects of traditional P2P campaigns, including:
+One tried-and-true peer-to-peer fundraising campaign is the head shaving fundraiser, because it combines multiple aspects of traditional peer-to-peer campaigns, including:

 Because they require lots of participants, most Dance Marathons are often hosted by schools and universities with a built-in participant population.

-Students set up individual or team P2P fundraising pages and leverage their extensive social networks to raise money for the cause.
+Students set up individual or team peer-to-peer fundraising pages and leverage their extensive social networks to raise money for the cause.